 Goals For Life Foundation:

 Reggie started out teaching goal setting to migrant students; however he wanted a program that would be open to students of all ethnic groups.
-So he founded Goals For Life, a nonprofit organization.
+So he founded Goals For Life, a non-profit organization.
 Goals For Life sends retired NFL alumni into public schools to mentor at-risk youth for a school year.
 Reggie believes that the formula for winning in sports also applies to the world of education, business and life.
 Reggie and the former professional athletes teach the kids that a goal is something you want for your future; then they help the kids develop their goals and show them how they can win in life.
 The players teach the students that everything is a game, so find out what the rules are, stay in bounds and play to win.
-Goals For Life has been helping youth for 30 years.
-During this time, over 100 former NFL players have received supplemental income as well as a sense of purpose from changing the lives of over 25,000 students.
+Goals For Life has been helping youth for over 30 years.
+During this time, more than 100 former NFL players have received supplemental income as well as a sense of purpose from changing the lives of over 45,000 students.

 Board of Directors NFL Former Players Association:

 For nine years Reggie was one of the elected members of the National Football League Player Association Board of Directors; he is the longest serving board member in the history of the NFLPA.
 Reggie represented the interests of 19,000 former NFL players throughout the country.
 He was instrumental in bringing football related health and concussion issues up in front of congress, especially in regards to the impact on youth.
 Reggie has assisted in setting up studies to learn more about concussions and to help impacted retired players get free treatment.
 Reggie was also elected by former players all over the country to be on the Executive Committee, wherein he negotiated with the active players on behalf of the retired players.
 Reggie served a two year term on the NFLPA Executive Committee, during which he was the highest elected individual in the NFL Players Association.

 1998 Southern California Inter-Scholastic Federation John Wooden Award